 Inspired by Van Gogh, Rodin, Matisse…

-Research by the experts at Vienna’s Belvedere and Amsterdam’s Van Gogh Museum has identified those artists and works Klimt would have encountered through travel, contemporary exhibitions, and similar.
+Experts at Vienna’s Belvedere and Amsterdam’s Van Gogh Museum identified those artists and works Klimt would have encountered through travel, visits to exhibitions (at home and abroad), and similar.

-The results combine with existing knowledge to grant us an understanding of just who (and what) impacted Klimt’s work.
+Their results combine with existing knowledge to grant us an understanding of just who (and what) impacted Klimt’s approaches and output.

 Klimt.
-Inspired by Van Gogh, Rodin, Matisse… turns this understanding into an art exhibition, where we see direct comparisons of his paintings with works known to have affected his art and outlook.
+Inspired by Van Gogh, Rodin, Matisse… turns this understanding into an art exhibition, where we see direct comparisons of his paintings with works known to have influenced him.
+The exhibition arrived in Vienna following a 3-month residency at the Van Gogh Museum.

 (Gustav Klimt, Judith, 1901; press photo courtesy of and © Belvedere, Wien.)

-Paintings and other items by various giants of their times and genre, like van Gogh, Monet, Whistler, Rodin, Alma-Tadema, Matisse, Macdonald Mackintosh, and others.
+2. Paintings and other items by various giants of their times and genre, like van Gogh, Monet, Whistler, Rodin, Alma-Tadema, Matisse, Macdonald Mackintosh, Munch, and others.

-So we discover, for example, how Alma-Tadema’s detailed renditions of classical antiquity relate to Klimt’s early portrait work and his Burgtheater ceiling paintings.
+We discover, for example, how Alma-Tadema’s modernist renditions of classical antiquity relate to Klimt’s Burgtheater ceiling paintings.

 Dates, tickets and tips